by John Lande

 - Law students can get a practical perspective about legal practice.

-The American Bar Association published the book, which includes a CD with numerous practical forms.
+The American Bar Association published the book, which includes numerous practical forms.
 Here are links to the table of contents and a detailed summary of the book.
 For more information and to order the book, click here.

 Litigation, Less Bleak: Planning for Early Negotiation Could Be a Boon to Both Clients and Lawyers, Illumination, Spring / Summer 2011.